NaturalGIS/mapping_ecosystem_services/README.md

 Example from the above image:

 3.1 and 3.2 are classes of patches with a natural land use.
-2.4 is a class of patches with a agricultural land use.
+2.4 is a class of patches with agricultural land use.

 Patch with id 1029 (class 3.1) contributes to patches with id 809 and 818 (class 2.4).